populationgenomics/hail/infra/gcp/README.md

    ```

   Because of the secret values for `github_oauth_token` and `github_user1_oauth_token`,
-  you may want to avoid adding the `.tfvars` file under the version control.
+  you should never put `$HOME/.hail/global.tfvars` unencrypted under the version control.
 To share
   the config, you can instead keep it as a cloud secret:

   ```sh